drewstephensdesigns/AFIExplorer/README.md

 To learn more about Android accessibility, visit the Android accessibility page.
 To learn more about developer facing aspects of Android accessibility, read the accessibility developer guide.

+## Suggestions
+We've been provided several great suggestions to improve the app.
+While some are unfortunately not doable do to Android/Java architecture, we are researching the best approaches to continue development.
+For the current list of suggestions, please see [App Suggestions](https://github.com/DrewStephensCoding/AFIExplorer/blob/master/SUGGESTIONS.md).
+This list will be kept up to date.

 ## Issues
 We are continuously working to improve the app and add new features.
 If you have suggestions for improvements or if you encounter a problem, please provide feedback to us via in-app feedback.
 When creating an issue, try to include the following:
 -  The device manufacturer and model